WordPress/gutenberg/docs/reference-guides/block-api/block-transforms.md

 ### Shortcode

 This type of transformations support the _from_ direction, allowing blocks to be created from shortcodes.
 It's applied as part of the `raw` transformation process.
+This means that the conversion happens when running "Convert to blocks" on the classic block.
+To transform the shortcode block use the `block` transformation process.

 A transformation of type `shortcode` is an object that takes the following parameters: